juju/docs/src/en/reference-release-notes.md

 ^# Juju 2.4.1

-  Juju 2.4.1 is the exciting new release of Juju.
+  The Juju team is pleased to announce the release of Juju 2.4.1.

   This is primarily a bug fix release.
 In particular, it contains a fix for a critical issue involving the removal of Juju binaries on units.
 However,